wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/index.rst

 The Wazuh server can be installed on any Unix-like operating system.
 It is most commonly installed on Linux.
 The installation process is easier via the packages if one is available for your distribution, however, building and installing from sources is also pretty straightforward.

 There are two components that are usually installed on a Wazuh server: the manager and the API.
-In addition, for distributed architectures (where the Wazuh server sends data to a remote Elastic Stack cluster) **Filebeat** will need to be installed.
+In addition, **Filebeat** is needed to forward alerts to Elastic Stack.

-There are several options for installing the Wazuh server depending on the operating system and whether or not you wish to build from source.
+There are several options for installing the Wazuh server depending on the operating system and whether or not you wish to build from sources.
 Consult the table below and choose how to proceed:

 +------------------------------------------------------------------------+-------------------------------------------------------------+
 | Type                                                                   | Description                                                 |